SquareGPS/navixy-api/docs/backend-api/how-to/how-to-work-with-notifications.md

 The necessary parameters for the call:

 * `trackers` - an int array.
-A list of tracker ids belong to user for which events will be searched.
+A list of [tracker ids](../resources/tracking/tracker/index.md#list) belong to user for which events will be searched.
-* `from` - a string containing the start date/time for searching.
+* `from` - a string containing the start [date/time](../getting-started.md#data-types) for searching.
-* `to` - a string containing the end date/time of searching.
-Must be after "from" date.
+* `to` - a string containing the end [date/time](../getting-started.md#data-types) of searching.
+Must be after `from` date.

 Optional parameters that could be used to get more specific information:

-* `events` - an string array with necessary event types.
+* `events` - a string array with necessary event types.
 All other events will be ignored.
 Default: all.
 To get the list of events use [tracker/history/type](../resources/commons/history/history_type.md#list) call.
 * `limit` - integer with a maximum count of entries in result.
 * `ascending` - a boolean where sort ascending by time when it is `true` and descending when `false`.